Ready To Work (RTW)

 Prior to the pandemic, opportunities for exposure to professional environments were already getting harder and harder for teenagers from low-income communities to attain.
 When the economy appeared to be recovering, young adults under the age of 25 were part of the slowest sector to recover.
 With the economic hardships now brought on by the coronavirus pandemic, we are concerned that options for our teenagers and young adults will deteriorate further if they do not develop the relationships and experiences with professional communities they need for a successful career.

-Our goal is for our Fellows to have all of the opportunities for job and career development that comes from work experiences.
+Our goal is for our Young Leaders, Fellows, and Alums to have all of the opportunities for job and career development that comes from work experiences.

 MORE ABOUT US